shaneharper/add_vim_script_end_statements/README.md

 - I'd like Vim to be able to execute scripts without end statements (and then there'd be no need for this program other than for backporting scripts to run on a Vim that requires end statements).

+- `augroup end` is inserted at the end of an augroup block.
+(Indent the `autocmd`s within an augroup block.)

 ### Code blocks ###